jamielinux/default-zoom/README.md

 100% is always overridden when reloading a page.** That might not be an issue for you though if 100% zoom is always too small anyway!

 Other add-ons use browser storage to keep per-site zoom level entries for every website you visit.
-This extension avoids doing that, while still respecting per-site zoom levels, by only zooming the page when the zoom level is 100% (ie, a new tab).
+This add-on avoids doing that, while still respecting per-site zoom levels, by only zooming the page when the zoom level is 100% (ie, a new tab).

-## Why is this extension even necessary?
+## Why is this add-on even necessary?

 You can't easily set the default zoom level for new tabs in Firefox.
 There are four options: